Dastar: Helmet exemption

 In several parts of the world, Sikh riders are exempted from legal requirements to wear a helmet when riding a motorcycle or a bicycle, which cannot be done without removing the dastār.
 These places include India, Nepal and the Canadian provinces of Alberta, British Columbia, Ontario and Manitoba.
 Other places include Malaysia, Hong Kong, Singapore, Thailand, and the United Kingdom.
 In Queensland, Australia, riders of bicycles and mobility scooters are exempt from wearing an approved helmet, but not motorcyclists.

 In 2008, Baljinder Badesha, a Sikh man living in Brampton, Ontario, Canada, lost a court case in which he challenged a $110 ticket received for wearing a dastār instead of a helmet while riding his motorcycle.

 In September 2016 a court in Quebec, Canada, ruled that Sikh truck drivers working at the Port of Montreal must wear hard hats when required for safety reasons, effectively requiring them to remove their dastār.
 The judge stated that their safety outweighed their religious freedom.
 Previously Sikh drivers were able to avoid wearing hard hats if they remained within their vehicle, but this increased the loading times and was not commercially acceptable.

 Sikh women and turbans

-Sikh women generally do not wear turbans, apart from members of the Akali-Nihang, AKJ, and 3HO sects.
-However, some mainstream Sikh women in the diaspora from the second-generation on-wards have started wearing turbans as a means of gender-equality.
+Sikh women generally do not wear turbans, apart from members of the Akali-Nihang and AKJ sects within Sikhism; there is also the 3HO new religious movement (pejoratively referred to as a cult).
+However, some mainstream Sikh women in the diaspora from the second-generation onwards have started wearing turbans as a means of gender-equality.
 According to the official Sikh Rehat Maryada, the question of Sikh women wearing turbans is optional and not mandated nor necessarily prescribed.